The Rules of Arbitration

 Chapter 2- Arbitral Proceedings

-A. Claimant or the applicant for arbitration shall submit his request for arbitration to the Secretariat of the Arbitration Centre.
-The Secretariat shall acknowledge receipt of the request, including the date of receipt to the claimant and the defendant.
+A. Claimant or the applicant for arbitration shall submit his request for arbitration to the Secretariat of the Arbitration Center.
+The Secretariat shall acknowledge receipt of the request, including the date of receipt and advise the same to the claimant and the defendant.

 B. The Request for Arbitration shall include the following information: